LordLuceus/melvin/README.md

 The roll command has several options that you can make use of.
 The first of these is the repeat option.
 To use this option to roll 4d6kh3 6 times (dnd stat generation), you should do the following:
 1. Type `/roll`.
-2. type in the dice you wish to roll, `4d6kh3`.
+2. Type in the dice you wish to roll: `4d6kh3`.
 3. Hit down arrow and click the repeat option.
 4. Type in the amount of times you wish to roll these dice, `6`.
 5. Hit enter.
 The output should look as follows: